Inventory Carrying Cost: Calculator, Formula & Reduction Tips

-Inventory carrying cost, also known as holding cost or carrying cost, refers to the total amount of expenses a small business must pay to hold and store unsold merchandise.
+Inventory carrying cost, also known as holding cost or carrying cost, is the total amount of expenses a business pays to hold and manage unsold merchandise.
 This includes direct costs such as warehouse leasing, employee wages, insurance, utilities, and taxes, along with indirect costs like depreciation and shrinkage.
-As a general rule of thumb, carrying costs typically represent 20%–30% of inventory value.

 Calculate your holding cost using our inventory carrying cost calculator and read through our guide to learn how to calculate it yourself, possible reasons for high inventory costs, and tips on how to reduce them.